graphql/graphql.github.io/src/content/faq/General.md

 ## Is GraphQL the right fit for designing a microservice architecture?

-Yes, there are many benefits to using GraphQL within a microservice architecture.
-Some of these benefits include [caching](/learn/caching/), request budgeting, and planning out query schedules.
+Yes, it can be.
 If you’re integrating GraphQL into your microservice architecture, we’d recommend having one GraphQL schema as an API gateway rather than having your client talk to multiple GraphQL services.
 This way, you can split your backend into microservices, but then still aggregate all of your data to the frontend from a single API.

+There are many ways to create an API gateway, but the benefit of using GraphQL is that you can take advantage of features like [caching](/learn/caching/), request budgeting, and planning out query schedules.